Howard Gardner, a Harvard professor, researcher, and

 intelligence, with the hopes that parents will recognize themselves and their

-- Do you prefer to spend your time with others than alone?
+- Do you like to spend time in nature?

 These are some questions to determine if children may

-be exhibiting a well-developing Interpersonal Intelligence.
+be exhibiting a well-developing Naturalist Intelligence.
 Does your child:

 All columns are copyright © Jay Davidson.